-(b) In addition to the right of termination set forth in Section 14(a) above and in addition to any other remedies available at law or in equity, in the event that due to any reason within Argus' control, there is an interruption in the Service which continues for three (3) days following written notice to Argus of such interruption or ten (10) days in the aggregate during the Term of this Agreement, Enron may terminate this Agreement immediately, in which case Argus shall refund, pro rata any of the Subscription Fee paid in advance.
+(b) In addition to the right of termination set forth in Section 12(a) above and in addition to any other remedies available at law or in equity, in the event that due to any reason within Kase's control, there is an interruption in the Service which continues for three (3) days following written notice to Kase of such interruption or ten (10) days in the aggregate during the Term of this Agreement, Enron may terminate this Agreement immediately.

-(c) Notwithstanding anything contained in Section 14(a) or (b) to the contrary and in addition to any other remedies available at law or in equity, in the event of a breach by Argus of Section 5 herein, Enron may terminate this Agreement immediately.
-In addition, notwithstanding anything contained in Section 29 to the contrary, Enron shall have the right to apply to a court to enjoin any breach of Section 5.
+(c) Notwithstanding anything contained in Section 14(a) or (b) to the contrary and in addition to any other remedies available at law or in equity, in the event of a breach of Section 4 herein, the non-defaulting party may terminate this Agreement immediately.
+In addition, notwithstanding anything contained in Section 26 to the contrary, Enron shall have the right to apply to a court to enjoin any breach of Section 3.

 Notices.
-Any notices or consents required or permitted by this Agreement shall be in writing and (i) delivered in person or (ii) by registered or certified mail, postage prepaid, return receipt requested, or (iii) by a reputable courier delivery service, or (iv) by facsimile during regular business hours (provided that a confirmation copy follows by any other method of delivery permitted under this Section 11), as follows unless such address is changed by written notice hereunder, and such notice shall be deemed given for purposes of this Agreement on the day that such writing is sent to the intended recipient thereof in accordance with this Section:
+Any notices or consents required or permitted by this Agreement shall be in writing and (i) delivered in person or (ii) by registered or certified mail, postage prepaid, return receipt requested, or (iii) by a reputable courier delivery service, or (iv) by facsimile during regular business hours (provided that a confirmation copy follows by any other method of delivery permitted under this Section 13), as follows unless such address is changed by written notice hereunder, and such notice shall be deemed given for purposes of this Agreement on the day that such writing is sent to the intended recipient thereof in accordance with this Section:

-If to Enron: If to Argus:
+If to Enron: If to Kase:

-Enron NetWorks LLC Energy Argus Incorporated
+Enron NetWorks LLC

-1400 Smith Street 129 Washington Street, Suite 400
+1400 Smith Street

-Houston, Texas 77002 Hoboken, New Jersey 07030
+Houston, Texas 77002

-Attn: David Samuels Attn: Abudi Zein
+Attn: David Samuels Attn:

-Fax: (713) 646-2308 Fax: (201) 659-6006
+Fax: (713) 646-2308 Fax:

-In the event Argus needs to send Enron notice of any alleged default or breach of this Agreement, Argus shall send notice pursuant to the foregoing to the attention of Managing Director, Information Technology, with a copy to Enron's Executive Vice President and General Counsel.
+In the event Kase needs to send Enron notice of any alleged default or breach of this Agreement, Kase shall send notice pursuant to the foregoing to the attention of Managing Director, Information Technology, with a copy to Enron's Executive Vice President and General Counsel.

 Assignment.
 Neither party may assign this Agreement without the prior written consent of the other party, and any attempt by a party to assign this Agreement without such consent shall be null and void and a material breach of this Agreement; provided, however, that either party may assign this Agreement (i) to any entity in which the party has a greater than fifty percent (50%) equity ownership interest or of which the party has voting control, or (ii) to any entity which acquires more than fifty percent (50%) of that party's equity ownership interests (whether by merger or otherwise) or substantially all that party's assets, provided the parties shall remain responsible for the performance of the obligations hereunder.

-Illegal Distribution.
-Enron shall use good faith efforts to ensure that the Reports are distributed by Enron only to intended Users and Enron shall notify Argus as soon as reasonably possible upon its actual knowledge of any illegal distribution of the Reports provided that Argus shall have the sole responsibility of initiating and maintaining any action, legal or otherwise in the case of any such illegal distribution.

 Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of the State of Texas, the United States, without reference to the choice of law principles thereof.